Church growth isn’t what you think it is.

 Let no one fool you, though.
 There is no magic bullet for church growth.Tweet

 You must be willing to change.
 You must educate yourself with the Bible.
 It’s okay to learn new methods from other pastors and churches that have seen healthy growth.
-Don’t copy their pattern, contextualize their growth principles into your ministry setting.
+Don’t copy their pattern, contextualize their principles into your ministry setting.

 Above all else, this process should be bathed in prayer.
 Pursue the sanctifying power of God and ask Jesus to baptize you in the Holy Spirit.
 Nothing can replace His power and your prayer life.
 Absolutely nothing.

 I’ll leave you with these basic questions.
 Do you love God and people enough to forsake your own ways?
-Do you really want to grow His Kingdom or become well known for your gospel exploits?
+Do you really want to grow His Kingdom or become well known for your ministry exploits?